anthonysgro/sgromanna-/README.md

-Wow we are going to be so good at programming!
+Wow we are going to be so bad at programming >:(
+Ayyyy
+okay i will stop
+badoop